alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 ### <a name="getregister">`GET /register/`</a>

-View information about a register.
+Get information about a register.

 ```http
 GET /register/ HTTP/1.1